4-Day Classic Inca Trail + Rainbow Mountain Adventure

 Essential Documents & Travel Items

-✅ Travel Insurance (ensure it covers hiking and altitude)
+• Travel Insurance (cove hiking and altitude)

-✅ Credit Cards / Cash (Soles for smaller purchases, tips, etc.)
+• Credit Cards / Cash (Soles for smaller purchases, tips, etc.)

-✅ Copies of Important Documents (passport, insurance)
+• Copies of important documents (passport, insurance)

 Clothing